Tuition fee deposits for Masters applicants

 Please do not pay the tuition fee deposit before you have received the email request or when your offer is conditional.

-A deadline will be in place for applicants intending to study a summer pre-sessional English course at the University of Leeds Language Centre before their masters programme.
-Details have not yet been confirmed, so please refer to the Language Centre website for the latest information.
+If you will be studying a summer pre-sessional English course at the University of Leeds Language Centre before your masters programme, please refer to the Language Centre website for information on payment deadlines.

 How can I pay the deposit?

 Once the University has contacted you to request your deposit, you will need to respond to a Deposit and Exemption message in the application portal to confirm you will be paying the deposit.
-You will then be able to see a new section in the portal called My CAS Payments.
+You will then be able to see a new section in the portal called My CAS Payments, where you will need to read and accept the terms and conditions of the deposit process before you can proceed to the payment stage.

 You can pay either by credit or debit card using our online payment system or by bank transfer via Flywire (a payment service for overseas student fees).